AKA FUKKATSU NO HAI, DAY OF RESURRECTION

 With the state of virtually the entire world right now, one’s mind, if you’re a film obsessive, can’t help but turn to thoughts of movies about viruses and the end of the world as we know it.
 Some of us weirdos even find watching this stuff oddly comforting [TV’s recent showing of Contagion was controversial but got high ratings], though of course I respect the decision of any of our readers who decide not to click on to this review.
 But a few weeks ago me and a few others were chatting about such films on a discussion forum, and somebody brought up this particular example, which covers both bases, being an end of the world movie that also features the most deadly of all viruses.
 I remembered that I used to own it on video way back when, and fond [possibly an inappropriate word] memories of certain scenes and images flooded back to me, even though I’d never replaced my copy with a DVD version.
 I didn’t even know until this chat that the version I once owned was shortened by half an hour from its original Japanese version, though I do recall it being a bit choppy.
 So I set out to watch the original cut, and luckily due to being in the public domain it can be viewed for free on Youtube [though be warned that it may take you a while to find an English subtitled print], while DVDs are really, really, cheap.
 The first thing I should emphasise it that it does indeed contain imagery and situations which are very close to what’s going on right now, and therefore may upset many.
 But, setting that aside for now, how does it fare just as a film for us morbid types who feel compelled to watch movies like this at the moment?
 Well, it attempts to be epic and partly succeeds, aided by its mostly sober approach that sets it aside from many of the other entries in the ‘70s disaster movie cycle.
 At times it’s genuinely thought provoking, genuinely haunting, and genuinely scary.
 Saying that, it does suffer from some awkward story telling and a few odd moments that don’t work.

 In the 1970s, producer Haruki Kadokawa formed the Kadokawa Production Company, its main intention to develop films that were often based on literary properties held by Kadokawa’s publishing arm, and sometimes with American cast members such as George Kennedy to boost overseas potential.
 The domestic box-office for these films was large, which led to Kadokawa putting two million yen into Virus, making it the most expensive film in Japanese history on its release.
 Based on the novel Fukkatsu no hi by Sakyo Komatsu, it was originally going to be directed by John Frankenheimer until he bailed out.
-The production still employed the services of several American ‘stars’, and was shot in Tokyo and various locations throughout Canada, including Kleinburg, Ottawa, and Halifax.
+The production still employed the services of several American ‘stars’, and was shot in Tokyo, Machu Picchu in Peru, and various locations throughout Canada, including Kleinburg, Ottawa, and Halifax.
 The production was heavily supported by the Chilean Navy, who lent a submarine for use as a filming location.
 During filming, a Swedish cruiser used to transport crew was heavily damaged by a coral reef off the Chilean coast, and had to be rescued by the Navy.
 An IMDB review of the film by ‘Media-576-216640’ who acted in it makes these reminisces about some of the cast members: “Chuck Connors: quipped between takes: “Not bad for fourteen grand a day.”
 Bo Svenson: He carried a whoopie cushion and sidled up to people, making fart sounds, which he thought was hilarious.
 He also took a lot of pride in showing us his underwater demolition license.
 George Kennedy: Self-absorbed, sullen and forbidding, spoke with no one.
 Edward J. Olmos: Nice guy, friendly, engaging.
 Cec Linder: Liked to play poker between scenes.
 A very elegant gentleman, exuded mentshlekhkayt.
 Olivia Hussey: Stayed in her dressing room most of the time, listening to Bob Dylan on a cassette-player”.
 Virus flopped in Japan and went straight to video or TV elsewhere.

 I usually do a brief comparison of the different versions of a film before I go into the main part of a review, but I thought that with this one it might be easier to refer to the major changes as I go along with what is principally a write-up of the Japanese cut which is, of course, the one to see.
 The American cut begins with a shot taken from near the end of the film of Shûzô Yoshizumi, the main protagonist in the Japanese cut but not so much the American, walking against a setting sun before rewinding to detail how MM88 got loose.
 However, the Japanese opens in a superior fashion with a scene that takes place much later in the American, of a submarine nearing a desolate, corpse-laden Tokyo, before going back in time to reveal how we got here, and of a guy, Yoshizumi haunted by the fact that he left his pregnant girlfriend Noriko to go on this mission to Antarctica.
 Then we get some cold war intrigue, with the US and Germany fighting over this super virus.
 America made it, but Germany stole it.
 America gets it back but the plane containing the virus crashes, resulting in Garland ensuring that Meyer, MM88’s creator, gets carted off to an asylum, but when the virus is released by mistake with horrible consequences little else seems to matter.
 We see people passing out in public places, hospitals overflowing, piles of corpses being burned with a flame- thrower, and a truly devastating montage showing the appalling death rate in some of the world’s major cities – I don’t need to go into how frightening and real it all seems yet the film doesn’t really sensationalise this stuff – it’s brief and to the point with far more time [perhaps too much for some] spent elsewhere.